Introduction to Podcasting on Your Phone

 Choosing a Podcast Hosting Platform

-Analytics and Insights: Look for hosting platforms that offer comprehensive analytics and insights about your podcast’s performance.
-This includes information about downloads, listener demographics, and engagement metrics.
-Analytics help you understand your audience and make data-driven decisions.
+Analytics and statistics: Look for hosting platforms that provide detailed analytics and statistics about your podcast’s performance.
+This information can help you understand your audience, track episode downloads, and measure the success of your promotional efforts.

-Some popular podcast hosting platforms include Libsyn, Podbean, Buzzsprout, and Captivate.
-Research and compare the features, pricing, and user reviews of different platforms to find the one that best suits your needs.
+Some popular podcast hosting platforms include Libsyn, Podbean, Anchor, and Buzzsprout.
+Research each platform’s features, pricing, and user reviews to determine which one best suits your needs and budget.

 Submitting Your Podcast to Directories